ltelab/disdrodb/README.md

 - Compute empirical and model-based drop size distribution parameters and derive geophysical and polarimetric radar variables of interest (DISDRODB L2 product)

-Currently, the DISDRODB Working Group is finalizing the development of the L1 and L2 scientific products.
 If you have ideas, algorithms, data, or expertise to share, or you want to contribute to the future DISDRODB products, do not hesitate to get in touch!!!

 Join the [**DISDRODB Slack Workspace**](https://join.slack.com/t/disdrodbworkspace/shared_invite/zt-25l4mvgo7-cfBdXalzlWGd4Pt7H~FqoA) to meet the DISDRODB Community!